commanded/commanded-eventstore-adapter/README.md

     end
     ```

-2. Include `:eventstore` in the list of extra applications to start.
+2. Include `:eventstore` in the list of extra applications to start in `mix.exs`:

     ```elixir
     def application do